HackerPoet/MarbleMarcher/README.md

 *Video Explanation: https://youtu.be/9U0XVdvQwAI*

 ## Goals
-Because version 1.1.0 is most likely going to be the last official version of Marble Marcher, we (as a community) have opted to create a community edition of the game.
+Because version 1.1.1 is most likely going to be the last official version of Marble Marcher, we (as a community) have opted to create a community edition of the game.
 Here are our proposed changes:

 - ### Fixes
   - make sure game runs at the same speed everywhere
   - mouse/camera speed is too fast while skipping cutscenes
   - figure out why so many people get `Failed to compile vertex shader`
 - ### User Experience Improvements
-  - pre-built versions for the common operating systems and make them available as github releases
+  - pre-built versions for the common operating systems and make them available as github releases (in progress)
   - confirmation, exit buttons in end screens
   - change "controls" menu to "settings" and have audio, controls, sensitivity and fullscreen options there, also allow custom input bindings
   - make the fractal recoloring from cheats persistent